Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Unplan isn’t available in all areas.

-- Since Spark’s broadband plans have a 12-month minimum term, be prepared to pay the $199 early exit fee if you need to terminate the contract early.
+- If you are on a 12-month minimum term, be prepared to pay the $199 early exit fee if you need to terminate the contract early.

 - If you have a wireless landline with a wireless broadband plan, certain services won’t work such as downloading SKY ‘pay per view’ movies and your monitored medical or security alarm.